Gowerlabs/lumomat/README.md

  - `lumomatVersion`: the version of the `lumomat` package which wrote the SNIRF file, a string representation of a semantic version number.
  - `saturationFlags`: a vector of integers in which a non-zero value in the `i`th element indicates that saturation of the `i`th channel occurred at some time during the recording.
 Transient saturation can occur during, e.g., movement, so this global flag can exclude many channels which are viable for the vast majority of the recording.
 Some versions of the LUMO software will export a time-series of saturation flags (see auxiliary measurements) to enable more granular channel filtering.
  - `errorFlags`: a vector of integers in which a non-zero value in the `i`th element indicates that a data reception error occurred in the `i`th frame of the recording.
 This frame will likely contain NaN entries for one or more data types, from one or more tiles.
- - `groupName`: the name of group upon which the data was acquired (e.g. the cap serial number).
+ - `groupName`: the name of the group upon which the data was acquired (e.g. the cap serial number).

 Additional extended metadata can also be written to the output file, however the resultant file is not compliant with the SNIRF specification.
 To enable writing the extended metadata: